microsoft/WebTemplateStudio/docs/deployment.md

   ![Portal image create resource create button](./resources/azure-appservice-createadd.png)

-- After clicking create you will get a notification, you can click the bell icon on the top right to view notifications.
+- After clicking create you will get a notification, click the bell icon on the top right to view notifications.
 Click the go to resource button.

   ![Portal image go to resource](./resources/azure-appservice-notification.png)

-You now have an app service resource in the cloud.
-You can now upload your website to the cloud.
+You now have an app service resource in the cloud, where you can upload your web application.

 #### Deploying the website to the App Service

-To be able to deploy your website you will need to do the following set of commands in either _terminal_ or _git bash_. **Note you must be in the root of your generated project's directory**.
+To be able to deploy your web application, you will need to do the following set of commands in either _terminal_ or _git bash_. **Note: you must be in the root of your generated project's directory**.

 ![Root directory of generated project](./resources/azure-appservice-rootdirectory.png)